Places to Stay

 - Eagle Watching Special Offers

 Eagles, like people, need healthy lands and clean waters to thrive.
 The rivers and forests along the upper Delaware and Lackawaxen Rivers are excellent eagle habitat.
-Since its founding, the Eagle Institute, located in the Upper Delaware Scenic and Recreational River, has hosted guided eagle tours and provided eagle education about the eagle and where and how it lives.
-As a Project of the Delaware Highlands Conservancy, the Eagle Institute will increase its capacity for engaging visitors and residents with our iconic national bird and the beautiful forests and rivers that are home to it.
+Each winter, the Delaware Highlands Conservancy hosts guided Eagle Watch bus tours and educational events about the eagle and where and how it lives, engaging thousands of residents and visitors with our iconic national bird and the beautiful forests and rivers that are home to it.